Vermilion cardinal: Feeding

 The vermilion cardinal forages singly, in pairs, or in small groups through low vegetation.
 Its diet includes invertebrates, fleshy fruits, and seeds.

 Breeding

 Six vermilion cardinal nests have been described, all from Margarita Island.
-They were open cups placed in cactus or a bush.
+They were open cups placed in a cactus or a bush.
 The nesting season spanned June to early August.
 Four of the nests had three eggs and one had four.
-Only the female incubates the eggs and broods the nestlings but both sexes feed the young.
+Only the female incubates the eggs and broods the nestlings, but both sexes feed the young.